 Internationally, code officials recognize the need for a modern, up-to-date code addressing the safe and sanitary installation of individual sewage disposal systems.
-The International Private Sewage Disposal Code[®], in this 2012 edition, is designed to meet these needs through model code regulations that safeguard the public health and safety in all communities, large and small.
+The International Private Sewage Disposal Code®, in this 2015 edition, is designed to meet these needs through model code regulations that safeguard the public health and safety in all communities, large and small.

 This comprehensive sewage disposal code establishes minimum regulations for sewage disposal systems using prescriptive and performance-related provisions.
 It is founded on broad-based principles that make possible the use of new materials and new sewage disposal designs.
-This 2012 edition is fully compatible with all of the International Codes[®] (I-Codes[®]) published by the International Code Council (ICC)[®], including the International Building Code[®], International Energy Conservation Code[®], International Existing Building Code[®], International Fire Code[®], International Fiel Gas Code[®], International Green Construction Code[®], International Fiel Gas, International Green Construction Code[®], International Plumbing Code[®], International Property Maintenance Code[®], International Residential Code[®], International Swimming Pool and Spa Code[TM] (to be available March 2012), International Code[®], International Code
+This 2015 edition is fully compatible with all of the International Codes® (I-Codes®) published by the International Code Council (ICC®), including the International Building Code®, International Energy Conservation Code®, International Existing Building Code®, International Energy Conservation Code®, International Green Construction Code®, International Mechanical Code®, ICC Performance Code®, International Plumbing Code®, International Property Maintenance Code®, International Residential Code®, International Swimming Pool and Spa CodeTM, International Wildland-Urban Interface Code® and International Zoning Code®.

-The International Private Sewage Disposal Code provisions provide many benefits, among which is the model code development process that offers an international forum for plumbing professionals to discuss performance and prescriptive code requirements.
+The International Private Sewage Disposal Code provides many benefits, among which is the model code development process that offers an international forum for plumbing professionals to discuss performance and prescriptive code requirements.
 This forum provides an excellent arena to debate proposed revisions.
 This model code also encourages international consistency in the application of provisions.